cercatrova21/iOS_widgets/README.md

 The idea and script was created by [Janna](https://twitter.com/Janna3257).
-I'm only tutorial dude
+I'm only the tutorial dude